SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Expressions.md

 If the body of a closure includes a `throws` statement or a `try` expression that isn't nested inside of a `do` statement with exhaustive error handling, the closure is understood to be throwing.
-If a throwing closure throws only errors of a single type, the closure is understood as throwing that error type;
+If a throwing closure throws errors of only a single type, the closure is understood as throwing that error type;
-otherwise it's understood as throwing `any Error`.
+otherwise, it's understood as throwing `any Error`.
 Likewise, if the body includes an `await` expression, it's understood to be asynchronous.